 – e. coli

-It is highly debatable whether kennel cough is zoonotic, meaning that humans can catch it from their companion animals.
+It is highly debatable whether it is zoonotic, meaning that humans can catch it from their companion animals.

 Bordetella bronchiseptica is zoonotic on rare occasions in very young children, the elderly, or individuals with a compromised immune system.

-A dog with kennel cough can pass the infection to cats, rabbits, pigs and guinea pigs, but this occurs only rarely.
+A dog with this condition can pass the infection to cats, rabbits, pigs and guinea pigs, but this occurs only rarely.